dscleaver/sbt-quickfix/README.md

 By default the plugin will install to `~/.vim/bundle`.
 This plugin base directory can be added to your global config (e.g. `~/.sbt/0.13/global.sbt`) as follows:

    QuickFixKeys.pluginBaseDirectory := file("intended/directory")

+You can disable the vim-enable-server flag in the global.sbt as follows:

+   QuickFixKeys.vimEnableServer := false

 ### Previous Integration